Skip to Content

 Yes, there are tons of fun things to do in Kauai!

-A 90-minute helicopter tour will amaze you with a bird’s eye view of stunning landscapes – you may even recognize some scenes from the King Kong hit.
+A 50-minute helicopter tour will amaze you with a bird’s eye view of stunning landscapes – you may even recognize some scenes from the Jurassic Park and King Kong hits.

-We were totally gob-smacked by how ginormous the Moreton Bay Fig tree roots are.
+We were totally gob-smacked by how ginormous the Moreton Bay fig tree roots are at the Allerton Garden – not to mention all the interesting tropical plants, sculptures and gravity-fed water features.

 Known as the “Gathering Place,” Oahu is the most visited and developed of all the Hawaiian islands.